 Bureau of Land Management, Colorado.

 The Gunnison Gorge Wilderness offers a wild and pristine backcountry experience, with its unique black granite and colorful sandstone double-canyon system carved by the Gunnison River.
 Fourteen miles of the Gunnison River flow through this wilderness area, offering diverse and abundant recreation opportunities.
-The Gunnison Gorge Wilderness now contains a total of 17,700 acres and is managed by the Bureau of Land Management.
-All of the Wilderness is in the state of Colorado.
-In 1999 the Gunnison Gorge Wilderness became part of the now over 109 million acre National Wilderness Preservation System.
-In wilderness, you can enjoy challenging recreational activities and extraordinary opportunities for solitude.
+The area, known for its exceptional and challenging whitewater boating, also features world class gold medal trout waters.
+The Gunnison Gorge Wilderness contains a total of 17,700 acres and is managed by the Bureau of Land Management.
+In 1999, Congress designated the Gunnison Gorge Wilderness, and it became part of the National Wilderness Preservation System.
+Visitors can enjoy challenging recreational activities and extraordinary opportunities for solitude.
 In an age of "...increasing population, accompanied by expanding settlement and growing mechanization,..." you play an important role in helping to "...secure for the American people of present and future generations the benefits of an enduring resource of wilderness" as called for by Congress in the Wilderness Act of 1964 When visiting public lands, please follow

-Leave No Trace principles:
+- Leave No Trace Principles

-2505 South Townsend Avenue
+2465 South Townsend Avenue

 Montrose, CO 81401

-Phone: (970) 240-5309
+Phone: (970) 240-5300